thefinn93/finn.io/_posts/2014-04-03-Powerline,-Minature-Octo-Batman,-and-more.markdown

 ---
 layout: post
 title: "Powerline, Minature Octo Batman, and more"
+description: I wrote a few powerline pluings.
+How I did it and what they are
 date: 2014-04-03 23:00:00
 categories: python tmux vim cjdns code
 ---